jaxankey/Virtual-Game-Table/README.md

 ## Known issues
  * Firefox on Linux has horrible rendering speed that can grind to a halt, likely due to the webGL context being immediately lost for some reason, or the browser thinking things are not hardware accelerated.
 Recommend using chrome on Linux.
+ * Looks distorted on phones, not that this is intended for phones (yet?)

 ## Here to Help
 Feel free to pester me if something isn't clear.
 I will likely be a bit slow to respond, but I believe in this project and will gladly update the comments in the code or help out within reason.